 Will AI replace computer programmers in the near future?
 Will it be possible to completely replace the programmer?
 Probably only if we can create the so-called strong artificial intelligence (artificial general intelligence) – that is, one that fulfills the assumption that certain forms of artificial intelligence have all the properties available to the human mind.

-The answer is very simple: No. What will happen instead is that “computer programmers” will become “AI programmers”.
+The answer is very simple: AI will augment the workforce and “computer programmers” will become “AI programmers”.

 Nobody doubts that AI is getting much better at programming every day.
 And it is a fact that AI-driven tools will ultimately be much better than people in programming.
 But machines won’t become independent of humans that quickly, and being able to create useful and practical code that spans more than a few lines is something that requires a level of intelligence that comes close to the famous singularity.